NZMSA/2021-introduction-to-general-software-development/git/README.md

 3.3 Run the following command to add all changes to the staging area.
 This prepares current changes to be included in the next commit!

 ```
-git add --all
+git add .
 ```

 or

 ```
-got add .
+git add --all
 ```

 💡 *You can use `git clean -f` to remove untracked files.
-(Removes any newly added files)*
+(Delete any newly added files)*

 💡 *Use `git checkout .` to remove any changes done to tracked files.
 (Removes changes done to repo's existing files)*